 By Bemdoo Hulugh

-Bemdoo Hulugh is an active citizen, he writes from Makurdi
+Bemdoo Hulugh is an active citizen and he writes from Makurdi

-You can also interact with him on tweeter @bumy04
+You can also interact with on Twitter @bumy04